 - any terms and conditions are not in writing by checking with a recognised trade union or employee representatives, for example if they were agreed verbally

 - any changes to terms and conditions have been agreed for particular employees, for example flexible working arrangements

-If employee liability information is incorrect or not provided on time
+If ELI is incorrect or not provided on time

 The new employer should check if all ELI is provided on time and is correct.

 The new employer might want to make a claim to an employment tribunal for compensation if:

 - the old employer does not provide the new employer ELI at least 28 days before the transfer date